Waterways Ombudsman Scheme – compliance with the EU General Data Protection Regulation (GDPR)

 Your personal data and how we use it

 Personal data (or information) is data about individuals (also known as data subjects) who contact the Scheme in connection with a complaint or enquiry.
-It includes information such as your name, address, contact details, correspondence and conversations with us, as well as any evidence provided by you or the organisation you are complaining about.
+The personal information we are likely to collect includes, your name, address, contact details, correspondence and conversations with us, as well as any evidence provided by you or the organisation you are complaining about.

 The main role of the Ombudsman is to consider complaints where the complainant has completed the internal complaints process of the organisation which is the target of the complaint.
 The Ombudsman also deals with enquiries, which may be about a potential complaint, or of a more general nature, or may be requests for advice or guidance.